Starttoaster/cloudflare-go/README.md

 # cloudflare-go
 Dynamic DNS record updater written in Golang

-## Use
+## Pre-requisite

-You can either build from source, or run the script as is.
-Either way you need Golang installed.

-To build from source: `go build cloudflare.go`

-Run the compiled code: `./cloudflare`

-To actually interact with Cloudflare, this needs a separate file in the same directory, provided by you, with 3 lines.
+To actually interact with Cloudflare, this needs a separate file provided by you, with 3 lines.
 The name of the file should be `credfile` and have the following in order:

 ```
 email address